IanGleeson/Hospital/README.md

 Run by cloning the repo, importing it as a maven project and editing hibernate.cfg.xml's connection string to point to your own database

 <h3>Dependencies</h3>
-sqljdbc4.jar(The Java-SQL connector) cannot be downloaded by Maven and must be added manually.
+sqljdbc4.jar(The Java-SQL connector) cannot be downloaded by Maven due to licencing issues with Microsoft and must be added manually.